MCEMS/www/faq/index.markdown

 Many of our members have been cleared to drive QRS-1, our response vehicle, by taking an Emergency Vehicle Operator Course (EVOC) as well as going through our own familiarization program.
 We hold monthly training drills at which we review and practice skills, learn new protocols, and do team building exercises.

 We allow our members to be anywhere on campus while they are on duty.
 Each member carries a radio and a pager to be alerted to calls and for communication with the rest of the duty crew.
-We have also rolled out a computer-based dispatching system, [Active911](https://active911.com/), that works through mobile phone apps for daytime response.

 If this sounds appealing to you, come find us at one of our standbys, [email us](mailto:bergems1999@gmail.com), or [learn how to apply for membership](/join-mcems/)!